farcasterxyz/docs/docs/developers/guides/accounts/create-account-key.md

 });

 /*******************************************************************************
- * KeyGateway - addFor - Add an account key to Alice's fid.
+ * KeyGateway - addFor - Add an account key to Alice's FID.
  *******************************************************************************/

 /**
- * To add an account key to Alice's fid, we need to follow four steps:
+ * To add an account key to Alice's FID, we need to follow four steps:
  *
  * 1. Create a new account key pair for Alice.
  * 2. Use our app account to create a Signed Key Request.
  * 3. Collect Alice's `Add` signature.
- * 4. Call the contract to add the key onchain.
+ * 4. Call the contract to add the key on-chain.
  */

 /**